infinum/eightshift-docs/website/docs/basics/blocks-wrapper.md

 ### wrapperContainerWidth (Responsive)

-This attribute defines your block's container width, and on that container, wrapper width and wrapperContainerWidth be applied.
-You can define these values in the wrappers manifest and the global manifest settings.
+This attribute defines your block's container width, and on that container, wrapper width and wrapperContainerWidth will be applied.
+You can define these values in the wrapper's manifest and the global manifest settings.

 ### wrapperGutter (Responsive)

 Controls the left/right spacing for the content (block).
-You can define these values in the wrappers manifest and the global manifest settings.
+You can define these values in the wrapper's manifest and the global manifest settings.

 ### wrapperSpacingTop (Responsive)

 Moves the spacing from the top by an increment of 10px.
-It uses margin-top to set a spacing, background color **will not be applied to this attribute**.
-You can define these values in the wrappers manifest and the global manifest settings.
+It uses `margin-top` to set a spacing, background color **will not be applied to this attribute**.
+You can define these values in the wrapper's manifest and the global manifest settings.

 ### wrapperSpacingBottom (Responsive)

 Moves the spacing from the bottom by an increment of 10px.
-It uses margin-bottom to set a spacing, background color **will not be applied to this attribute**.
-You can define these values in the wrappers manifest and the global manifest settings.
+It uses `margin-bottom` to set a spacing, background color **will not be applied to this attribute**.
+You can define these values in the wrapper's manifest and the global manifest settings.

 ### wrapperSpacingTopIn (Responsive)

 Moves the spacing from the top by an increment of 10px.
-It uses padding-top to set a spacing, background color **will be applied to this attribute**.
-You can define these values in the wrappers manifest and the global manifest settings.
+It uses `padding-top` to set a spacing, background color **will be applied to this attribute**.
+You can define these values in the wrapper's manifest and the global manifest settings.

 ### wrapperSpacingBottomIn (Responsive)

 Moves the spacing from the bottom by an increment of 10px.
-It uses padding-bottom to set a spacing, background color **will be applied to this attribute**.
-You can define these values in the wrappers manifest and the global manifest settings.
+It uses `padding-bottom` to set a spacing, background color **will be applied to this attribute**.
+You can define these values in the wrapper's manifest and the global manifest settings.

 ### wrapperDividerTop (Responsive)